Tips from 12 Caregiving Pros

 The Best Gifts for People with Alzheimer’s Create Special Moments

 Jane makes a good point.
 Winter days often seem long and lonely.
-Things get interesting as soon as visitors appear.
+Things finally get interesting as soon as visitors appear.

 From Expert #8: Deborah Garnett, RN, PhD

-Daughter of a current Care Haven Homes resident
+Daughter of former resident

 There are so many ways to give the gift of a better visit:

-More Tips for a Better Visit
+And for an Even Better Visit

-Whatever present you bring, deliver it with the gift of a quiet visit.
+Whatever you bring, deliver it with the gift of a quiet visit.
 Go by yourself or in a group of two or three.
 Prepare to leave whenever your loved one seems tired, overwhelmed or agitated.

-Occasionally Consider Becoming a Tour Director
+Occasionally Become a Tour Director

-From Expert #9: Caroll Oliver
+Expert #9: Caroll Oliver

-From Expert #10: Nori Nakamura
+Expert #10: Nori Nakamura

 Owner